-- (1) Audit Results on the Business Report, etc. - 1) In our opinion, the business report fairly represents the Company's condition in conformity with the applicable laws and regulations as well as the Articles of Incorporation of the Company. - 2) We have found no evidence of misconduct or material facts in violation of the applicable laws and regulations, nor of any violation with respect to the Articles of Incorporation of the Company, related to performance of duties by the directors. - 3) In our opinion, the status of the operation and maintenance of the Internal Control System is appropriate.
+(1) Audit Results on the Business Report, etc.

+- 1) In our opinion, the business report fairly represents the Company's condition in conformity with the applicable laws and regulations as well as the Articles of Incorporation of the Company. - 2) We have found no evidence of misconduct or material facts in violation of the applicable laws and regulations, nor of any violation with respect to the Articles of Incorporation of the Company, related to performance of duties by the directors. - 3) In our opinion, the status of the operation and maintenance of the Internal Control System is appropriate.
 We have found no issues to be mentioned on the contents of the business report and the directors' performance of their duties with respect to the Internal Control System. - (2) Results of Audit of the Financial Statements and Supplementary Schedules In our opinion, the method and the results of the audit used and conducted by Deloitte Touche Tohmatsu LLC, the independent auditors are appropriate. - (3) Results of Audit of the Consolidated Financial Statements In our opinion, the method and the results of the audit used and conducted by Deloitte Touche Tohmatsu LLC, the independent auditors are appropriate.

-May 25, 2020
+May 25, 2021

-The Audit & Supervisory Board of JA Mitsui Leasing, Ltd.

-Standing Audit & Supervisory Board member Tetsuya Watanabe (Seal)

-Standing Audit & Supervisory Board member Kunio Watanabe (Seal)

-Audit & Supervisory Board member Hideo Tsukamoto (Seal)
+The Audit & Supervisory Board of JA Mitsui Leasing, Ltd.Standing Audit & Supervisory Board memberKunio Watanabe (Seal)Standing Audit & Supervisory Board memberYoshimi Sugawara (Seal)Audit & Supervisory Board memberHideo Tsukamoto (Seal)

-(Note) Tetsuya Watanabe and Kunio Watanabe, standing Audit & Supervisory Board members, and Hideo Tsukamoto, Audit & Supervisory Board member, are the outside Audit & Supervisory Board members as set forth in Article 2, Item 16 and Article 335, Section 3 of the Companies Act.
+(Note) Kunio Watanabe, a standing Audit & Supervisory Board member, and Hideo Tsukamoto, an Audit & Supervisory Board member, are the outside Audit & Supervisory Board members as set forth in Article 2, Item 16 and Article 335, Section 3 of the Companies Act.